Menu

 For some, it’s the only financing option available as traditional lenders are keener to lend to younger borrowers than they are to take on new customers over the age of 55, especially for larger home improvement loans that are likely to have repayments continuing into your retirement years.

-A common reason for older borrowers raising finance for home improvements is because it’s cheaper to boost the quality of your home and personalise it to your décor tastes than it is to buy a new modern home with all the mod-cons included.
+A common reason for older borrowers raising finance for home improvements is that it’s cheaper to enhance the quality of their home and personalise it to their décor tastes than it’s to buy a new, modern home with all the mod-cons included.

 Besides, it’s much less stressful to adapt your current home for senior years living than it is to downsize to a smaller home.